m0neZ/desAInz/docs/configuration.md

 locally or in CI.
 In production, sensitive variables are mounted from Docker or Kubernetes secrets under `/run/secrets` and loaded automatically by the application settings classes.
+See the [blueprint environment variables section](blueprints/DesignIdeaEngineCompleteBlueprint.md#environment-variables) for a complete example of the `.env` layout for each service.

 | Variable | Description |
 | --- | --- |